jeffrey-m4k/NESPrime/README.md

 ### Features
 - Mostly cycle-accurate CPU, PPU, and APU emulation
+- Debug display for nametable and pattern table contents
 - Supports a few popular mappers, with more on the way

 ### Keybinds